The APPG, coordinated by Justlife alongside Shared Health Foundation, aims to:

 For families with children, this can lead to long-term mental health issues, disengagement from education and diminished future opportunities.
 As well as more immediate impacts such as serious safeguarding concerns, inability to access school or register with nearby primary healthcare services.
 For single homeless individuals, it also leads to worsening mental and physical health, often coupled with trauma and a further entrenchment in homelessness.

-Currently there are 109,000 households, including 142,490 children, living in temporary accommodation - another record breaking figure.
-Although sufficient affordable housing would be a game-changer, we cannot wait to take action until more housing is built.
-We need immediate action to improve experiences in temporary accommodation in order to improve the health, wellbeing and outlook for all those currently living in this housing.
+Currently there are 117,450 households, including 151,630 children living in temporary accommodation - another record breaking figure.
+Although sufficient affordable housing would be a game-changer, we cannot wait until more housing is built before we take action.
+We need immediate action to improve experiences in temporary accommodation in order to improve the health, wellbeing and outlook for all those currently living there.